 - Why are the buildings on Campus South, West, and East locked?
 (As of June 10, 2020)

 - What is recommended from the medical point of view?
 (As of March 16, 2020)

 - Where and how is the risk of contracting the novel Corona virus (SARS-CoV-2) highest?
 How rather not?
 (As of March 16, 2020)

 - Where can I find information about the Corona pandemic in other languages?
 (As of March 26, 2020)

 Please note: At KIT, this maximum possible number of persons is restricted by the limited availability of space.
-Due to the hygiene regulations and the requirement to keep distance, far fewer people than usual are now allowed to stay in the rooms.
+Due to the hygiene regulations and the requirement to keep distance, far fewer people than before the introduction of the safeguard measures are allowed to stay in the rooms.
 This applies to events as well as to examinations or to studying and teaching.
 In principle, digital teaching will continue until the end of the lecture period in the summer semester.